-SSI/SSDI Outreach, Access and Recovery (SOAR) is a national project funded by the Substance Abuse and Mental Health Services Administration that is designed to increase access to SSI/SSDI for eligible adults who are homeless or at risk of homelessness and have a mental illness and/or a co-occurring substance use disorder.
+SSI/SSDI Outreach, Access and Recovery (SOAR) is a national project funded by the Substance Abuse and Mental Health Services Administration that is designed to increase access to SSI and SSDI for eligible adults who are homeless or at risk of homelessness and have a mental illness, medical impairment, and/or a co-occurring substance use disorder.
 The SOAR project provides training on how to complete the SSI/SSDI application to service providers working with individuals experiencing homelessness.

 In addition, the U.S. Department of Housing and Urban Development Continuum of Care (CoC) program promotes community-wide commitment with the goal of ending homelessness.
 To contact a local CoC for assistance, visit https://www.onecpd.info/grantees/?granteesaction=main.searchresults&stateid=0.As a service provider, you may serve as a:

 The claimant will provide us with your name, address, and telephone number.
 You may use your address as a mail drop where a person experiencing homelessness can pick up mail from Social Security.